 “The hardest thing about the project was that, for the time, we took on too many challenges at once.
 The game was in “full voice,” meaning we had voice-over for all the characters’ dialogue in the game.
 We also put in 3D real-time processing for whole game.
 At the time, real-time processing was common in cutscenes and action clips, but nobody had made an entire game using real-time processing.
 It was also rare for an RPG game to be made completely in 3D.
 That in and of itself was a huge challenge.
 We also had to convert what was originally a shooting game and make it into a good RPG.
 And because of this, we had to create things within the game that were not traditionally in a standard RPG.
 Each challenge seemed doable alone, but because we tried to do so much all at once, it was really tough.”- Yukio Futatsugi (Producer) Source: Polygon Interview

-Of course Ocarina of Time would arrive later in that same year (1998) to blow the doors out of everything that came before it, but some would rank PDS as an equal and others would have it rank it as the greatest JRPG ever made.
+Of course, Ocarina of Time would arrive later in that same year (1998) to blow the doors out of everything that came before it, but some would rank PDS as an equal, and others would have it rank it as the greatest JRPG ever made.

 Playing PDS today would require an expensive trip to Amazon/Ebay that would make the daring soul that plunged to buy the game (and presumably a Sega Saturn) $2000 dollars poorer.

-Dragon Force which also was a strategy RPG garnered considerable critical praise and more importantly sold extremely well for a Saturn game (300,000 copies).
+Dragon Force which also was a strategy RPG garnered considerable critical praise, and more importantly, sold extremely well for a Saturn game (300,000 copies).

-In short, if you were one of the two people stuck with a Saturn during the 32-bit era its RPG catalogue was respectable, certainly a better machine for the JRPG genre than the N64.
+In short, if you were one of the two people stuck with a Saturn during the 32-bit era, its RPG catalogue was respectable, certainly a better machine for the JRPG genre than the N64.

-Both games were better paced, better looking, had better stories and had more exciting battle systems than the DQ games.
-Both would find more success on the west because of it.
+Both games were better paced, better looking, had better stories and had more exciting battle systems than the Dragon Quest games.
+Both would find more success on the west because of these improvements.
 Valkyrie Profile sold over 709,000 million units, and Star Ocean 2 over 1 million units.